jngaravitoc/MW-LMC-SCF/outline.md

 - What is the shape of the density profile and the potential of the MW and LMC.
   - Not oblate, prolate or triaxial.  (need an expansion)
   - Use the inertia tensor fit the best ellipsoid and argue the need of the expansion.
+  - Use the intertia tensor to define a coordenate sistem to apply the BFEs.

 - With BFEs:
+  - Compare the density and potential with those fomr the Sims.
+  - If the coefficients are changing if the coordinate system is rotating.
+  - What each terms mean in the expansion.
   - Can we identify Local and Global wake (maybe m=1 mode)?
 At t=0.
-  - Can we identify Local and Global wake (maybe m=1 mode)?
+  - Can we identify Local and Global wake (in general)?
 At all times.
   - Quantify the resonances in the halo?
   - Integrate orbits of particles and compare with the orbits from Gadget.